 In Las Vegas, attendees will experience a host of new technologies from global companies, hear about the future of technology from thought leaders, and collaborate face-to-face with other attendees.

-CES 2022 will feature new categories showcasing how the industry is evolving, including space tech, food tech, and NFTs.
+CES 2022 will feature new categories showcasing the evolving industry, including space tech, food tech, and NFTs.

-Audiences will hear from industry leaders during live keynotes, including General Motors Chair and CEO Mary Barra and T-Mobile CEO Mike Sievert, the organizers said.
+The organizers said that audiences will hear from industry leaders during live keynotes, including General Motors Chair and CEO Mary Barra and T-Mobile CEO Mike Sievert.